-Once you have successfully demonstrated your product, discussed its relevant application, and reviewed options for customer support, make yourself available to your prospect for more questions and to find out if there was anything they were hoping to see during the demo that you were unable to show.
+Once you have successfully demonstrated your product, discussed its relevant application, and reviewed options for customer support, make yourself available to your prospect for more questions and find out if there was anything they were hoping to see during the demo that you were unable to show.
 This will reveal where your company and product stand in their eyes, allowing you to attempt to overcome any objections.

 After answering questions and talking through any concerns, close the meeting by thanking your prospect and all attendees for their time.
 Let them know how grateful you are for an opportunity to present more information about your company and that you look forward to working together.

-9. Create a Follow-Up Plan
+9. Create a Follow-up Plan

 Consider a post-meeting follow-up as the last step in your demo process.
 During the demo, your prospect may ask questions that cannot be fully answered in the moment.
 They may even react audibly to things of interest without raising questions.
-Keep records of comments, feedback and questions—anything suggesting there is a need for more information—so that you can provide supplementary information following the meeting.
+Keep records of comments, feedback, and questions—anything suggesting there is a need for more information—so you can provide supplementary information following the meeting.

 Sales Tools to Supercharge Your Demos

-Showcasing your company in the best light and closing the sale is what product demos are all about.
+The best sales management leaders know showcasing your company in the best light and closing the sale is what product demos are all about.
 However, using the right sales tools to manage your prospects and run your meeting can take it to the next level.

 Here are some sales tools to amp up your next product demo: